 A simplified plastic flow rule is used to model yielding at the yield lines that develop in the beam after local buckling.
 Stojadinovic (personal communication, 2004) indicates: "Two limit states are considered using the cyclic yield-line plastic hinge model.
 First, post-peak connection strength degradation due to local and lateral-torsional buckling is used to establish a connection rotation limit similar to the limit used in FEMA-350.
 Second, low-cycle fatigue crack initiation model based on accumulative local strain concept at the critical yield line is used to predict crack initiation at the creases of the local buckles in the plastic hinge and, thus, limit plastic hinge rotation."
-A proposed analytical model was also developed for estimating connection rotation capacity, calibrated using rotation capacities recorded in recent SAC Joint Venture tests.
-The objective of this model is to provide an analytical platform for validation of new connection types without the need for extensive proof-testing.
+The proposed analytical model was used to estimate connection capacities after buckling of the beam.
+These estimates compare well to the rotation capacities of connections tested within the SAC Joint Venture program.
+The intent of further development of the yield-line plastic hinge model is to develop an analytical platform for development of new connection designs without any but the minimum required proof-test experiments.